qzha880/Creative-Coding-and-Workbook/README.md

 ## Coding process
 <img width="1440" alt="截屏2025-02-07 04 41 52" src="https://github.com/user-attachments/assets/6bad2ecb-2991-4dfc-9896-9467f5f758d6" />

+First, I found images that are suit to my idea of a dream-like world (also have Chinese culture)

 I added fonts by following the workshop 6 video.
 * I used fonts that looks like it was hand written by a kid to make it suit the style of my work.
 (since the conversation is between a kid and the user)